nicholasbcarr/nicholasbcarr.github.io/essays/data-driven-agriculture.md

 Although the Rhizovision software converted root scans to a large number of data points, determining variance and visualizing the data was needed to guide our research.
 Principle component analysis is an automated way to achieve this.
 After scrubbing the data we fed it to a PCA function which not only determined the data fields with the highest variance but allowed for 2-d and 3-d cluster visualization.
 The PCA was paramount in tuning the algorithms we tested to get satisfactory results.
 It can be seen in the PCA model that there is very marginal separation between inbreds but still enough to tune the algorithms.
 PCA results were then fed to each of the four algorithms we tested.

 PCA not only provided an input data set to the machine learning algorithms but also a path to rooting out highly confused genotypes to exclude in other runs.
-In majority, the inaccurately classified genotypes were clustered together with others.
-We found using these results to pluck genotypes from our tests to improve algorithm performance!
+We tested this by feeding the PCA/terminal data (unmodified) to each algorithm, piping the output to a confusion matrix, then visually comparing highly confused genotypes to minimal variance components.
+There was usually a correlation however, not always.

 Together, 8 data sets were prepared using both PCA results and the terminal data set as follows: